 The Bank carries out collateral concentration analyses for all lending collateral (physical and personal collateral).
 Various aspects such as collateral category, borrower's rating class and regional allocation of the collateral are examined.
 With reference to these aspects, the Board of Managing Directors is kept informed on a regular basis of the development of the collateral pool and possible anomalies/concentrations.
-As of 31 December 2021, far more than three quarters of the calculated collateral of the hedged non-outstanding receivables were attributable to clients with an investment grade rating.
-There have been no visible effects of the coronavirus pandemic on the market values of typical loan collateral (especially real estate) to date; with the exception of aircraft, no further portfolio-based haircuts have been factored in.
+As of 31 December 2022, far more than three quarters of the calculated collateral of the hedged nonoutstanding receivables were attributable to clients with an investment grade rating.